 She taught me to scramble eggs, make perfect white sauce and chicken soup.
 How I miss being in the kitchen with my mom.
-In her honor, I’m making her favorite shrimp salad for Mother’s Day – the classic Shrimp Louie, California style.
+In her honor, I’m making her favorite seafood salad for Mother’s Day – the California Shrimp Louie Salad.

 Your Time, The Most Valuable Gift

 The best thing you can give your mom on Mother’s Day is your time.
 Don’t spend all day in the kitchen.
 Spend time with her by being present.
 She won’t be around forever.

 If you asked my mom where she wanted to go for lunch, she’d say The Fish Company in Los Alamitos, CA. She always ordered the seafood Louie salad.
 In her honor, I’ve created my version of the recipe using the classic components, my California Shrimp Louie Salad.

 This shrimp salad is easily assembled for a terrific Mother’s Day lunch.
 Spend minimal time in the kitchen by prepping ingredients the day before.
 Hard boil a few eggs, make the dressing and you’re practically ready.

 Often done with pricey Dungeness crab, bay shrimp is an economical option for this salad.
 Cooked bay shrimp are available at most seafood counters and markets.